A Tour of the Metropolitan Museum of Art – MET

 - “Camille Monet on a Garden Bench” by Claude Monet

 - “Camille Monet on a Garden Bench” by Claude Monet is an impressionist painting showing Monet’s first wife, Camille Doncieux (1847-1879), whom he depicted in many of his paintings.
-The garden is in the Parisian suburb of Argenteuil, which was associated with the house where Monet, his wife and young son Jean had lived since 1871.
-This garden together with Camille appears in many Monets paintings depicting the pleasures of country life.
+The garden is in the Parisian suburb of Argenteuil, which was associated with the house where Monet, his wife, and young son Jean had lived since 1871.
+This garden, together with Camille, appears in many of Monet’s paintings depicting the pleasures of country life.
 However, this picture is invested with a more gloomy mood, because it was painted shortly after Camille received the news that her father had died.
 In her visible hand, she holds the letter with the message, and it is shown as a horizontal white brushstroke.
 The man has been interpreted as the messenger of death.

 - “View of Toledo” by El Greco

 - “View of Toledo” by El Greco is one of only two surviving landscapes by El Greco and is among the most famous depictions of the sky in Western art.
-El Greco’s expressive handling of colour and form was unique in the history of art and in this painting, he takes liberties with the actual layout of buildings which are re-arranged for effect.
+El Greco’s expressive handling of color and form was unique in the history of art, and in this painting, he takes liberties with the actual layout of buildings that are re-arranged for effect.
 The Council of Trent (1545 to 1563) had banned landscape painting, so this work is one of the first Spanish landscape painting of its time.